Schmorbonium/ECE-4710/docs/markdown/midTerm.md

   - Each Page can be link (Yes that's a new feature, I forgot it when I first wrote the page.....)
   - Special Json parser that take Packet Data encoded in a Json and adds a nice visualization of the data and the data's label and description

+- Now all we need to do is write the documentation, the easiest part as we all now.
+(See Meme 2)
 <hr/>

+# Meme 1
 <img src="images/Markdown.png" alt="Markdown" width="200"/>
 <!-- ![docs](images/Markdown.png) -->

-- Now all we need to do is write the documentation, the easiest part as we all now.
+# Meme 2
 ![docs](images/Docs2.jpg)

-Other Memes Isaac wanted to Add but did not have the space :)
+# Meme 3
 <img src="images/docs.webp" alt="Documentation Meme" width="400"/>
 <!-- ![docs](images/docs.webp) -->